-Mutual rates have not been sustainable for some time and Skuld have started the work to bring the portfolio back into balance through improved rates for policy year 2022.
+Mutual rates have not been sustainable for some time and Skuld have acted to bring the portfolio back into balance through rate adjustments for policy years 2022 and 2023.
+The technical result for 2022 was balanced due to a benign claims year and further rate increases will be required to cater for a return to a more normalised claims environment.